-- include a learning objective on critical thinking in your class;
+- include student learning outcomes on critical thinking in your class or experience;

 - include one or more inquire-apply-reflect-communicate experience(s) in your class;

-- attend each of the professional development sessions (see specific calls for dates)
+- attend each of the professional development sessions (see specific calls below for dates);

 Faculty and staff are invited to submit proposals for classes.
 First-time faculty participants will be compensated $1000 for participation in the professional development workshops, assessment, and ongoing reflection and evaluation of semester or term courses.
 Second-time participants will be compensated $250 for their work.
 Grants and travel funds are also available, as well as additional support for your classes during the semester.
-Spring 2014 professional development activities include November reading circle 3:30-4:30 (Nov.
-1, 8, 15, 22), workshops Dec.
-12, 12:00-5:00PM (lunch included), Dec.
-13, 8:00-4:00PM (breakfast and lunch included).
-The group will decide "check-in" dates for shorter sessions as well as spring semester meeting times.
+Fall 2016 professional development activities for our Spring 2017 cohort include a one-time reading circle (December 7, 1:00-3:00 PM), redesign workshops on December 15, 10:00AM-4:00PM (lunch included) and December 16, 8:00AM-12:00PM (breakfast included).
+Participants will be asked to meet twice during the spring semester.
+The group will decide any additional shorter sessions as well as fall semester meeting times.

 The deadline for returning applicants is just prior to fall or spring break.